mjclemente/sendgrid.cfc/README.md

 #### `searchRecipients( required string fieldName, any search = '' )`
 Perform a search on all of your Marketing Campaigns recipients.
 The `fieldName` argument is the name of a custom field or reserved field.
 The `search` argument is the value to search for within the specified field.
 Date fields must be unix timestamps.
 Currently, searches that are formatted as a U.S. date in the format mm/dd/yyyy (1-2 digit days and months, 1-4 digit years) are converted automatically.

 ---

+### Contacts API - Segments Reference
+*View SendGrid Docs for [Contacts API - Segments](https://sendgrid.com/docs/API_Reference/Web_API_v3/Marketing_Campaigns/contactdb.html#-Segments)*

+#### `createSegment( required string name, required array conditions, numeric listId = 0 )`
+Create a segment using search conditions.

+The `conditions` argument is an array of structs making up the search conditions that define this segment.
+Read [SendGrid documentation](https://sendgrid.api-docs.io/v3.0/contacts-api-segments/create-a-segment) for specifics on how to segment contacts.

+The `listId` arguments indicates the list from which to make this segment.
+Not including this ID will mean your segment is created from the main contactdb rather than a list.

+#### `listSegments()`
+Retrieve all of your segments.

+#### `getSegment( required numeric id )`
+Retrieve a single segment with the given ID.

+#### `updateSegment( required numeric id, string name = '', array conditions = [], numeric listId = 0 )`
+Update a segment.
+Functions similarly to `createSegment()`, but you only need to include the parameters you are updating.

+Note that the `listId` argument can be used to change the list for this segment, but once a list has been set, the segment cannot be returned to the main contactdb.

+#### `deleteSegment( required numeric id )`
+Delete a segment from your recipients database.

+#### `listRecipientsBySegment( required numeric id )`
+Retrieve all of the recipients in a segment with the given ID.

+---